Alex-Mak-MCW/Clustering-Algorithms-Analysis-Project/README.md

 # 2. Structure
 There are 3 main files in this project:
 * The file input_data.csv is the dataset used for this project, it is provided by Dr. Russell Milne at the University of Alberta (https://russellmilne.com/teaching/gvrd-rangestd.csv)
+* codebase.ipynb is the jupyter notebook file that holds of my research for this project
 * project_code.ipynb is the jupyter notebook file that holds of my work.
+It is also the concised version from codebase.ipynb
 * Readme.md is the file you are reading now :)